 Our program is a unique interdisciplinary approach requiring students to integrate two or more traditional disciplines to tackle modern, complex design problems.
 The U-M Design Science program challenges students to create, study, apply, and teach design principles using quantitative, qualitative, and analytical methods and processes.

 The programs of study empower students to identify and contribute to design questions about which they are passionate, such as individual, societal, marketplace, governmental, political, environmental, and technological concerns requiring design innovation.

-Master’s degrees, where students learn to study, apply, and create design principles using proven quantitative, qualitative, and analytical methods that contribute to the interdisciplinary design of complex products, devices, and systems.
+In the Master’s degree program, students learn to study, apply, and create design principles using proven quantitative, qualitative, and analytical methods that contribute to the interdisciplinary design of complex products, devices, and systems.

-PhD degrees where students are challenged to create novel design techniques and methods through scientific investigation.
+In the PhD degree program, students are challenged to create novel design techniques and methods through rigorous scientific investigation.